-- 1. Please indicate what reports would assist local governments in enforcing the requirements under the Dog Act: - □ Dog owners that have not renewed their dog registration - Dog owners that have not renewed their annual dog breeder registration - □ Dogs that are not de-sexed - □ Premises where the number of dog exceeds the limit - Number of dogs owned by a dog owner that exceeds the limit that can be kept on a single premises - What other reports would assist local governments to monitor and enforce the existing and proposed provisions under the Dog Act?
-Notification of Dangerous Dogs.
+- 1. Please indicate what reports would assist local governments in enforcing the requirements under the Dog Act: - ☒ Dog owners that have not renewed their dog registration - $oxed{oxed}$ Dog owners that have not renewed their annual dog breeder registration

+- ☐ Dogs that are not de-sexed - □ Premises where the number of dog exceeds the limit - Number of dogs owned by a dog owner that exceeds the limit that can be kept on a single premises - 2.
+What other reports would assist local governments to monitor and enforce the existing and proposed provisions under the Dog Act? - Number of Kennel Licences under a breeders name - Any breaches under the various Acts.